Schokiiiiiiii/DAI-Practical-work-2/application-protocol.md

 #### Response

 - `OK`: username was accepted by the server
 - `ERROR <code>`: username was not accepted.
-There are 3 error codes possible
+There are 2 error codes possible
-  - `8`: command doesn't exist
+  - `10`: command doesn't exist
-  - `42`: command is wrongly formatted
+  - `210`: username is already taken
-  - `117`: username is already taken
+  - `410`: can't do this command now

 ### Create